 The end result, of course, is an abandoned cart and a lost opportunity for the retailer.
 For Canadian shoppers specifically, these issues include painful shipping and return processes.
-It’s no small wonder Canadians still prefer bricks-and-mortar stores for apparel.
+It’s no small wonder Canadians still prefer brick-and-mortar stores for apparel.

 Creating A Seamless Customer Experience

 Recently, I stumbled upon The Gap’s online store.
 I was pleasantly surprised by their online experience from start to finish.
-The Gap, Old Navy and Banana Republic (all owned by Gap Inc.) have created a seamless ecommerce experience that truly bridges the gap between in-store and online customer experiences.
+The Gap, Old Navy, and Banana Republic (all owned by Gap Inc.) have created a seamless eCommerce experience that truly bridges the gap between in-store and online customer experiences.

 Gap Inc., collectively, has managed to create a recipe that still has broad appeal to the international etail community, but at the same time also solving Canadian-specific omnichannel pain points.
 First, Gap Inc.’s brands form an integrated and truly unified eCommerce site.
 Users can easily navigate between labels (and are encouraged to do so) via brand labels/buttons visible in the top left-hand corner of all Gap Inc.’s sites.

 This satisfies the innate desire for consumers to comparison shop while also encouraging the consumer to purchase from any Gap Inc. brand.
 Amazingly, any product added to your cart from any of the three websites comes up in a single shopping cart.
 Put simply, three websites perform as a single, unified unit.